AbotulaKarthik/Weather-Web-App/README.md

 - Frontend: HTML,CSS and JavaScript <br>
 - API Integration: Powered by OpenWeatherMap API <br>
 - Responsive Design: Ensures compatibility across desktop, tablet, and mobile devices. <br>

+//// ----------->
+NOTE - fetch the API with your own API key, so that you can interact with the application smoothly and can gather the weather info